 Taylor was initially indicted for murder in connection DeSilva's death, but the charge was downgraded to deadly conduct shortly before his trial began.
 Jury selection kicked off on Sept.
 23, with closing statements delivered Oct.
 2. The jury began deliberations on Wednesday before returning its verdict on Saturday morning.

-The conviction of Taylor marks the first time ever in Travis County a police officer has been found criminally liable in an on-duty fatal shooting.
+Taylor's conviction marks the first time ever in Travis County that a police officer has been found criminally liable in an on-duty fatal shooting.
 Taylor faces up to 10 years in prison.

 The judge will decide the sentencing date for Taylor on Oct.
 15.